zammad/zammad-admin-documentation/channels/email/accounts/account-setup.rst

 In most cases, Zammad is smart enough to figure out your email provider's configuration based on your email address alone.
-If the correct configuration could not be retreived, Zammad asks you to provide the correct parameters manually.
+If the correct configuration could not be retrieved, Zammad asks you to provide the correct parameters manually.

 .. figure:: /images/channels/email/account-basic-setup-inbound.png